kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

     schedulable) that have spent excessive time in the unschedulable cache.
 *   **Race Conditions & Atomic Transitions:** A central challenge is the thread-safe transition of group hierarchies.
-We must ensure that moving hierarchies between the queue's "unschedulable hierarchies" (represented in memory by `unschedulablePodGroups`) and the active queue (`activeQ`) is done atomically under a single lock to prevent race conditions during concurrent updates and scheduling attempts.
+We must ensure that moving hierarchies between the queue's "unschedulable hierarchies" (represented in memory by `pendingPodGroups`) and the active queue (`activeQ`) is done atomically under a single lock to prevent race conditions during concurrent updates and scheduling attempts.